2023 Best Value Allied Health Services Associate Degree Schools in Ohio

 Top 10 Best Allied Health & Medical Assisting Services Associate Degree Schools

-Our analysis found James A Rhodes State College to be the best value school for allied health and medical assisting services students who want to pursue a associate degree in Ohio.
-Located in the suburb of Lima, Rhodes State College is a public college with a small student population.
+Our 2023 rankings named James A Rhodes State College the best value school in Ohio for allied health and medical assisting services students working on their associate degree.
+Located in the suburb of Lima, Rhodes State College is a public school with a small student population.

-In-state tuition fees for undergraduate students at Rhodes State College are $4,397 per year.
+Rhodes State College undergraduate students pay an average of $4,397 in in-state tuition and fees each year.
 The average amount in student loans that medical assisting majors at Rhodes State College take out while working on their Associate Degree is $13,231.

 Rhodes State College also claimed a spot on our Best Allied Health Services Associate Degree Schools in Ohio list.
 It’s in the top 15% of all schools in this category.